thiagolancha/project1.codeinstitute/README.md

 Full Stack Software Development course in Code Institute By Thiago Lancha

+View the project here: https://thiagolancha.github.io/project1.codeinstitute

 The project comprises in a website for a band "The Rolling Stones".
-The languages utilized to do the project was, HTML, CSS, JavaScript (Bootstrap and JQuery).

 The design concept is based on a clean website with a modern style, conducted only in one page and adapted to all plataforms, phones, desktops, tables, etc.

-The entire project was done using 3 commits in GitHub, i tryed to do the entire raw project in the first commit to do all the adjustments needed in the next ones.
+Technologies:
+- HTML
+- CSS
+- JavaScript
+- Bootstrap
+- JQuery
+- All images are from public websites in the internet
+- All videos are from Youtube

 Some functionalities are:
 - Contact form
 - Buy tickets form